100% Recycled Boxcards

 NOTE : If you buy our Boxcards, we will look through our inventory and pick cards WE most like.
 The cards shown in the photos are just to give you an idea of how they look.
 After you’ve clicked “Add to cart” there is a place you can request us to TRY to locate the card with something specific.
 No promises.
 No guarantees.
 But we’ll try.

-Of course, we wanted to present Lead Graffiti as a letterpress studio that considered the planet.
+Of course, we want to present Lead Graffiti as a letterpress studio that considers the planet.
 That is if you remove the solvent, lead alloy-based type, ink, and paper offcuts; we tried as best we could to be thoughtful of the planet and its inhabitants.
 One of the ways most printers promote this is by using recycled papers.

 "So, what could we do to promote recycled paper."